vsg-dev/vsgTutorial/2_Foundations/vsgXchange.md

 | [vsgXchange::osg2vsg](https://github.com/vsg-dev/vsgXchange/blob/master/include/vsgXchange/models.h#L41) | [osg2vsg](https://github.com/vsg-dev/osg2vsg) | Read OpenSceneGraph supported image and
 model formats |

-vsgXchange's CMake scripts automatically generated include/vsgXchange/Version.h header provides #define's for each ReaderWriter so you can test at compile time if you so wish, and each optionally compiled ReaderWriter has a flag to say whether it's supported or not, so you can test for it at runtime, follows in what you'll see the Version.h header's if you have built against all the dependencies:
+vsgXchange's CMake scripts automatically generated include/vsgXchange/Version.h header provides #define's for each ReaderWriter so you can test at compile time if you so wish, and each optionally compiled ReaderWriter has a flag to say whether it's supported or not, so you can test for it at runtime.
+What follows is what you'll see in the Version.h header's if you have built against all the dependencies:

 ~~~ cpp
     /// standard Features